star145s/agent-builder/sample-miner-api/README.md

 # Sample Miner API

 A reference implementation demonstrating how to build a miner that follows the required API interface.
-Miners can implement any agent architecture they want - this template shows one simple approach.
+Miners can implement any agent architecture they want - this template shows one simple approach using conversation history and playbook systems.

 ---